hamsburger/Sayari_Data_Task/README.md

 I will break down key features of my design responsible for scalable, fault-tolerant data engineering pipeline.

 ### Web Crawling
 1. **Requests and Link Follows.** Used the IDs extracted from initial API call to get web app tables to query drawer information.
 This allows all relevant business information to be retrieved.
-For requests **Accept** and **Content-Type** flags were configured to respectively communicate desired response data types and request payload data, as well as other headers such as **Authorization**.
+For requests, **Accept** and **Content-Type** flags were configured to respectively communicate desired response data types and request payload data, as well as other headers such as **Authorization**.
 A minimally acceptable header size was decided using JavaScript knowledge and testing API requests in Postman.
 See Postman workspace [here](https://www.postman.com/cryosat-astronaut-55406376/my-workspace/collection/26y6zr0/sayari?action=share&creator=29483381) where I tested the requests.
 2. **Log warnings [(logged at business_spider.log)](business_spider.log) + Code Resilience** These were crucial for debugging unexpected data structures and improving adaptability of web crawling code.
 For example, an additional field **OWNERS** was discovered to be required for graph analysis, with the help of logs capturing moments when drawer information did not hold expected graph labels: OWNER_NAME, COMMERCIAL_REGISTERED_AGENT, OR REGISTERED_AGENT.
 It was also important for these warnings to act as warnings and not errors, to encourage fault tolerance and prevent failing entire crawling processes due to single point of failure.
 [Click for my data quality exploration notebook](experiments/explore_company_records.ipynb).

 3. **Rate_limiting**